Career Academy

 Step 3: Pass the State Competency Exam

-After completing your training, you register through the TMU (Tennessee Medicine Unit) testing portal to schedule your state competency exam.
+After completing your training, you register through the TMU testing portal (the vendor that administers the TN Nurse Aide Registry on behalf of the Tennessee Department of Health) to schedule your state competency exam.

 The exam has two parts: